Cragdoo/vninja/content/post/my-pi-hole-setup.md

 creator: "@h0bbel"
 ---

-I recently configured a [VM with Pi-Hole installed](/2018/10/08/installing-pihole-on-ubuntu-18.04.1/) omn it, and after running it for a couple of weeks the results are pretty stunning.
+I recently configured a [VM with Pi-Hole installed](/2018/10/08/installing-pihole-on-ubuntu-18.04.1/) on it, and after running it for a couple of weeks the results are pretty stunning.

 ![Pi-Hole Admin Dashboard](/img/pi-hole2.png#center)